zachporreca/staggered_adoption_synthdid/README.md

 - [Here is a link](https://github.com/TJhon/ssynthdid) to a new R package with more functionality written by [Jhon Flores](https://github.com/TJhon)

 - [Here is a link](https://github.com/Daniel-Pailanir/sdid) to a Stata package with more functionality that has the Athey and Imbens stamp of approval, so really is the gold standard.
-It's written by (https://github.com/Daniel-Pailanir/sdid)
+It's written by [Daniel Pailanir](https://github.com/Daniel-Pailanir/sdid)

 Use those packages in your research as what I have here will no longer be maintained.
 It's been fun
 ******